Combos Browse all Suggest

 Inquisition of Kozilek

-Target player reveals his or her hand.
-You choose a nonland card from it with converted mana cost 3 or less.
+Target player reveals their hand.
+You choose a nonland card from it with converted mana cost/mana value 3 or less.
 That player discards that card.

 1 hour ago

 First of all wallisface, thanks for the suggestions.
 I completely agree with your points, so I went ahead and swapped out some cards, as you can see in the update, for more interaction.
 This included mainly Counterspell and Spell Pierce as well as Inquisition of Kozilek for some discard.
 I tossed in the 23rd land, since consistency is always important, and then I'm off to do some more playtesting.
 If you wouldn't mind helping me out some more, I'd love to know any other interaction staples you've found that work best.